Sunderland, Reading and Swansea 'interested' in ex-Sheffield Wednesday left-back

 The Chelmsford-born defender racked-up over 100 competitive appearances for the Addicks, with most of those games coming in the Championship.

-Fox also spent a productive loan spell at Notts County in 2013, where he gained valuable experience of League One.
+Fox also spent a productive loan spell at Notts County in 2013, where he gained valuable experience in League One.

 Most Popular